 The main message of this blog might be to just get out there and enjoy the garden and all the hard work you’ve put in over the last few months, but there are a few jobs you’ll still have to keep on top of to enjoy your garden at its best.

-The warm winter and wet spring have seen the slug population avoid their usual period of hibernation and instead spend their time breeding, leading to an increased slug count.
-It’s said there could be up to 500 billion slugs roaming around the UK this year, with the average garden having thousands just waiting to chew their way through our beloved plants.
-We have a great range of products available to help you protect your plants with slug killers and preventatives to keep you garden looking fabulous.
+2017 was a nightmare year for an invasion of slugs.
+The mild winter before and wet spring saw the slug population avoid their usual period of hibernation and instead spent their time breeding, leading to an increased slug count.
+It’s said there could have been up to 500 billion slugs roaming around the UK last year, with the average garden having thousands just waiting to chew their way through our beloved plants.
+Unfortunately 2018 is set to be another year filled with slugs, but luckily we have a great range of products available to help you protect your plants with slug killers and preventatives to keep you garden looking fabulous.

-The warmer winter has brought out all sorts of bugs en masse.
+The relatively mild winter has brought out all sorts of bugs en masse.
 For more tips on how to control bugs in the garden this summer, we’ve got some great tips in our dedicated blog.